Radio DM to Update News on the Missing 95%

 How can we say we understand the universe or multiverse or whatever it transpires to be if we extrapolate everything from the roughly 5% of the energy density that we have analysed thus far in our exciting journey at the seaside of knowledge?
 We are standing on giants’ shoulders but the fog of ignorance still obscures a lot.

-Dark matter reportedly makes up about 25% of the energy density of the universe with another 70% as dark energy.
-We only “know” about 5% of the known universe which is a bit embarrassing really!
+Dark matter reportedly makes up about 25% (27% according to NASA) of the energy density of the universe with another c70% (68%) as dark energy.
+We only “know” about 5% of the known universe - a bit embarrassing really!
 Or exciting – what dark matter periodic table awaits us?
 [Scientists at Stanford in Manlo Park and Fermi Lab in Chicago are attempting to take advantage of particle – wave duality to search for dark matter waves rather like tuning into a radio station using SQUIDS (Superconducting QUantum Interference Devices) so not AM radio, nor FM but DM Radio!
 An accessible explanation of how SQUIDS are to be used in the search for DM can be found either in an Astronomy Now article here or on Stuart Gary’s Space Time podcast here with an update to the search from his April 2018 podcast .

 For a great podcast on how dark matter was discovered try ‘Daniel & Jorge Explain The Universe - - What Is The Smallest Piece Of Matter?’ from 16 Oct 2018.
 Incidentally for a very good explanation of Cherenkov radiation listen to ‘Daniel and Jorge Explain The Universe – Can We Build A Warp Drive’ 22 Oct 2019 podcast (about 11 minutes in) using the example of muons travelling through ice faster than photons of light are able to travel through the medium of ice thus producing a luminal bloom – a blue glow.